Topological effect on order-disorder transitions in U(1) sigma models: renormalization to vortex fugacity parameter

 Here the renormalized fugacity parameter $\overline{t}$ is given by

-The renormalization to the fugacity parameter is generally dependent on a total number $n$ of vortex loops, while its leading order expansion in the power of $a_0/T$ becomes independent of $n$.
-Namely, as $F_1$, $F_2$, and $G$ are quantities on the order of $1/T$, they can be treated as small quantities, allowing a perturbative evaluation of the statistical average in the power of $a_0/T$;
+The argument so far indicates that the renormalization to the fugacity parameter is dependent on a total number $n$ of vortex loops.
+As for its leading order expansion in the power of $a_0/T$, however, the renormalization becomes independent of $n$.
+Namely, as $F_1$, $F_2$, and $G$ are quantities on the order of $1/T$, they can be treated as small quantities, allowing a perturbative evaluation of the statistical average in the power of $a_0/T$,

 with